|

 5. Most For-Sale-By-Owners ask too much and can't

-sell, or not enough and loose money.
+sell, or not enough and lose money.
 They forget that

 what determines the fair market value of their property